c58/marsdb/README.md

   .aggregate(user => user.name)
 ```
 ### Find with observing changes
-Observable cursor returned only by a `find` method of a collection.
+Observable cursor returned by a `find` and `findOne` methods of a collection.
 Updates of the cursor is batched and debounced (default batch size is `20` and debounce time is `1000 / 15` ms).
 You can change the paramters by `batchSize` and `debounce` methods of an observable cursor (methods is chained).

 ```javascript
 const posts = new Collection(‘posts’);